QUESTIONS

 Individuals who have Military experience and specific electrical field and classroom instruction are excellent candidates for the program.

-Military experience can be uploaded during the online application process.
+Military experience can be uploaded while completing the GAN personal experience form (PEF).

 Do I need a computer and what are the required specifications?